-On April 11, 2020, the Virginia legislature passed a new law that replaced Virginia's current voluntary RPS with a mandatory RPS.185 The new law requires by 2050 that 100 percent of energy sold by phase I utilities must come from RPS eligible resources; and 100 percent of energy sold by phase II utilities must come from RPS eligible resources by 2045.186 187 Intermediate RPS targets begin in 2021 with a 6.0 percent standard for phase I utilities and a 14.0 percent standard for phase II utilities.
+On April 11, 2020, the Virginia legislature passed a new law that replaced Virginia's current voluntary RPS with a mandatory RPS.
+The new law requires by 2050 that 100 percent of energy sold by phase I utilities must come from RPS eligible resources; and 100 percent of energy sold by phase II utilities must come from RPS eligible resources by 2045.
+Intermediate RPS targets begin in 2021 with a 6.0 percent standard for phase I utilities and a 14.0 percent standard for phase II utilities.
 Eligible RPS resources include wind, solar, hydroelectric, landfill gas and biomass resources.

-In 2018, New Jersey passed legislation that included provisions promoting the development of solar power in the state.188 The Board of Public Utilities is directed to develop and provide an orderly transition to a new or modified program to support distributed solar.
+In 2018, New Jersey passed legislation that included provisions promoting the development of solar power in the state.
+The Board of Public Utilities is directed to develop and provide an orderly transition to a new or modified program to support distributed solar.
 The Board must also design a Community Solar Energy Pilot Program that would "permit customers of an electric public utility to participate in a solar energy project that is remotely located from their properties but is within their electric public utility service territory to allow for a credit to the customer's utility bill equal to the electricity generated that is attributed to the customer's participation in the solar energy project."
 The pilot program would convert into a permanent program within three years.
-The statute targets the development of 600 MW of electric storage by 2021 and 2,000 MW by 2030.